malor/podoliaka.org/content/posts/newlines.md

 Presumably, we would need to read each line of the input at least once.
 How fast can this possibly be done on a modern computer?

-**For the purpose of this post, let's focus on _even simpler_ problem and go through the steps of optimizing a program that only counts the new line bytes.**
+**For the purpose of this post, let's focus on _even simpler_ problem than The One Billion Row Challenge and go through the steps of optimizing a program that only counts the new line bytes.**

 # Setting a target to beat